RecipeSpinach Artichoke Dip

 Preheat the oven to 350°F.

-Microwave the frozen spinach according to package directions.
+Microwave frozen spinach according to package directions in a medium mixing bowl.
 Squeeze out a majority of the water with paper towels or cheesecloth.
-Set aside.
+Once spinach is drained, add in remaining ingredients to bowl and mix until well combined.

-Spoon the mixture into a small casserole dish and bake for 25 minutes, or until hot.
+Spoon mixture into a small casserole dish and bake for 25 minutes, or until heated throughout.

 Try these Spinach Artichoke Dip Pizzas!